- Can extreme low birth weight infants be treated with Liposurf?

 - Can Liposurf be administered using the Minimally Invasive Surfactant Therapy (MIST) technique?

-- A study conducted at the University of Manitoba concluded that a large volume surfactant (Liposurf) can be effectively and safely delivered without interrupting NCPAP via a small vascular catheter to preterm infants less than 35 weeks with RDS.9
+A study conducted at the London Health Sciences Centre reported successful use of higher volume surfactant (Liposurf) via MIST in 41 out of 43 neonates.9 Another study conducted at the University of Manitoba concluded that a large volume surfactant (Liposurf) can be effectively and safely delivered without interrupting NCPAP via a small vascular catheter to preterm infants less than 35 weeks with RDS.10

 - How quickly can I expect the patient to respond after receiving Liposurf?